- Search The Registry

 After the 1835 Great Fire of New York destroyed many buildings on the southeast tip of Manhattan, Hamilton amassed about $5 million in 2013 dollars by "taking heartless advantage of several of the fire victims' misfortunes".
 His business practices were divisive; where most Black entrepreneurs sold their goods to other Blacks, "Hamilton cut a swath through the lily-white New York business world of the mid-1830s, a domain where his attacks soon earned him the nickname of "The Prince of Darkness".
 Others, with even less affection, simply called him Hamilton.

 Soon thereafter, he used about $7 million to buy up a substantial land and property in modern-day Astoria and Poughkeepsie.
-Hamilton would go on to tuggle with white- industrialist Cornelius Vanderbilt over control of the Accessory Transit Company.
+Hamilton would go on to struggle with white-industrialist Cornelius Vanderbilt over control of the Accessory Transit Company.
 James McCune Smith noted him as "the only Black millionaire in New York" before the American Civil War.
 Although he circulated among the financial elite and was himself very wealthy (he amassed a 2018 equivalent fortune of around $250 million),

-Despite this articles image, there is said to be no known surviving image of Jeremiah Hamilton.
-As biographer Shane White has reasoned, Hamilton "almost certainly did have photographs taken, and quite likely commissioned a painting, but if any likenesses have survived, they are probably catalogued under ‘miscellaneous’ or as ‘subject unknown'."
+Despite the image of this article, there is said to be no known surviving image of Jeremiah Hamilton.
+As biographer Shane White has reasoned, Hamilton "almost certainly did have photographs taken, and quite likely commissioned a painting, but if any likenesses have survived, they are probably cataloged under ‘miscellaneous’ or as ‘subject unknown'."
 The 2015 biography "Prince of Darkness" by Shane White chronicles the life of Jeremiah G. Hamilton.